|Age:||8-14 years old|

 Additional criteria may include co-morbid disorders, other medications, and other therapies.
 Our study team can discuss these criteria as they apply to your child.

-Certain concurrent psychotherapy, social skills training, or behavioral interventions.
+Certain concurrent psychotherapy, social skills training, or behavioral interventions with the primary aim to treat the child's anxiety.
 Families will have the option of discontinuing such services to enroll in the study.

 Current clinically significant suicidality or individuals who have engaged in suicidal behaviors within 6 months.